leapmotion/os-controls/src/components/library/README.md

 - Rename classes that have the GL prefix to not have the GL prefix, because they're in a namespace.
 - Take out the temporary "using namespace Leap::GL" statements everywhere.
 For now, all non-LeapGL code that includes LeapGL code now has "using namespace Leap::GL" so that no code had to change.
+- Deleted FrameBufferObject and RenderBuffer because it had no use cases in os-controls repo, and can be added back later.

 ###### Still To Do